TaurVil/VilgalysFogel_Amboseli_admixture/README.md

 ### 07 Predicting the genomic landscape of introgression: Analyses and figures related to predicting the extent of anubis introgression.
 There are two sub-sections here: (i) machine learning to identify genomic features predicting the extent of introgression and (ii) longitudinal analysis of changes in ancestry over time across the genome.

-Finally, we include here a RData file (VilgalysFogel_main_data_file.RData) which contains estimates of mean anubis ancestry for 250kb windows and genes across the baboon genome.
-This data file can be produced from the code and information available in sections 01-03, and is used for analyses in sections 04-07.
+Finally, we include here a RData file (VilgalysFogel_main_data_file.250kb.RData) which contains estimates of mean anubis ancestry for 250kb windows and genes across the baboon genome.
+This data file can be produced from the code and information available in sections 01-03, is produced by code in section 05, and is used for analyses in sections 05-07.

 For additional assistance, please contact Tauras Vilgalys (taur.vil@gmail.com) and Arielle Fogel (afogel29@gmail.com).